mocchicone/Covid-19-Outcomes-in-Washington-State/README.md

 Our team was interested in exploring some lesser studied predictor variables for Covid-19 outcomes.
 We decided to focus our research to Washington State to limit the scope of the project.

+*Disclaimer: we have no vested interest in either political party.
+The purpose of the project was to showcase our programming and analytic skills.
+Additionally, this is a cross-sectional analysis and we are observing associations and not causative relationships.*

 ## **Hypotheses:**

 H1A: Washington counties grouped by political affiliation will show a significant difference in Covid-19 outcomes (cases, hospitalizations, and deaths).